Lessons from a Swift Interview

 The Follow-Up Question

-The interviewer then asked about the performance implications of this code:
+The next question was about the performance of this code:

 Turns out it was the latter.
 I missed the key insight: my implementation could have been a BidirectionalCollection.